-IPAs may facilitate virtual site visits of potential investors (and others).
+IPAs may facilitate virtual site visits and online site selection platforms with relevant information for potential investors (and others).
 This can be further enhanced through the use of virtual reality goggles and/or geographic information systems (GIS).

 Overseas offices (e.g., embassies and consulates) can also be used as a platform to facilitate virtual site visits by prospective investors from that economy.